SECTION III: APPLICATION TO MINISTRY

 For this reason, many of the Reformed denominations prohibited the use of art in their worship spaces, and indeed in Christians’ lives.
 The concern that the art would become an idol, an object of worship in its own right, was simply too great a risk.

 In more recent times, Reformed believers sought to recapture some of what was positive about the use of art as a tool to help convey the story of God, while remaining mindful of the dangers of idolatry.
 Remembering that Paul could point to the statues dedicated to “an unknown God” at the Acropolis (works that were by no means “Christian”), using them as a point of evangelism from which to tell them the truth about the authentic God, Reformed believers began to advocate for the use of art as an expression of how God has blessed the world once again.
-Moreover, Christians could argue for the myriad of ways in which God has gifted people with talents and abilities specifically for the edification of the church, and recognize that artistic talent is indeed one of those talents would could be used, if used in response and recognition of God, pointing people toward God as being behind it all, and not confusing the work of art with the object of worship itself.
+Moreover, Christians could argue for the myriad of ways in which God has gifted people with talents and abilities specifically for the edification of the church, and recognize that artistic talent is indeed one of those talents which could be used, if used in response and recognition of God, pointing people toward God as being behind it all, and not confusing the work of art with the object of worship itself.
 Thus, Reformed believers of today have become more comfortable (at least in comparison with times past) with the use of art in Christian life.

 2. Lois is right to recognize that Presbyterians have indeed been against art in certain times and for certain reasons.
 There has been a real, historic concern that art could become an object of worship, and that this would be a clear violation of the commandment against idolatry.
 We must always keep in mind that art is not to be worshiped, and should always point to some greater truth beyond the art itself.
 However, God is (among a great many other things) a God from which all good and beautiful things come, and thus it is appropriate to enjoy art and remember that all good and beautiful things come from God.
 To the extent that art does remind us of God, Presbyterians need not be against art.